open-contracting-extensions/public-private-partnerships/docs/framework.md

 > Private party: name of company or consortium, name of representative, address, telephone, fax, e-mail

+The APMG Public-Private Partnerships Certification Program Guide's [glossary](https://ppp-certification.com/ppp-certification-guide/glossary) defines it as:

 > The counter party of the procuring authority in the PPP contract.
-A private entity which has been granted the contract to construct and operate a government asset, and which is usually created under the form of a Special Purpose Vehicle or SPV. ([Source](https://ppp-certification.com/ppp-certification-guide/glossary))
+A private entity which has been granted the contract to construct and operate a government asset, and which is usually created under the form of a Special Purpose Vehicle or SPV.

 #### I.15.1.
 Contract signatories